Agneta

 Agneta (also spelt Agnete, Agnetha, or Agnethe) is a Scandinavian variant of the feminine given name Agnes.
 It was derived from Latin and is the ablative case attached form of Agnes.

+Vedic connections and Indo-European origin

+Phenomenologically and linguistically, the name connects to the oldest layers of the Vedic tradition and the Indo-European sacred context, which centers around the fire god Agni and the principle of transformation: